 10 Considerations Before Buying an Endpoint Detection and Response (EDR) Security Solution – Part 2

-In part one of our blog about considerations before purchasing an endpoint detection and response (EDR) security solution, we outlined four key factors:
+In part one of our blog about considerations before purchasing an endpoint detection and response (EDR) security tools or solution, we outlined four key factors:

 - Agent vs. agentless monitoring

 In the second half of this two-part blog series, we’ll explore additional considerations when selecting an EDR tool: